PenTagaris/oldmapsnewtracks/_posts/2018-01-27-WestCoastGlaciersWellington.md

 {% include postpic.html file="IMG_20171210_163318.jpg" caption="OUr first glacier sighting, Fox Glacier!
 Crazy to think that less than a hundred years ago it extended past where we were standing to take this photo.
 Justin's cut foot was bothering him so we didn't make it any closer, but it was still really cool.
 Literally.
 You could feel the frigid wind blowing off the glacier and down the valley." %}

 {% include postpic.html file="IMG_20171210_174930.jpg" caption="We spent another night in a real campground, which felt pretty luxe.
 Hot showers and flush toilets, ooh la la!
-The forest here was very unusual; some of the tallest "trees" were these big oddly shaped tree ferns, which gave the forest kind of a whimsical Dr. Seus feeling." %}
+The forest here was very unusual; some of the tallest 'trees' were these big oddly shaped tree ferns, which gave the forest kind of a whimsical Dr. Seuss feeling." %}

 {% include postpic.html file="IMG_20171211_114137.jpg" caption="The magnificent Franz Joseph glacier!
 We were able to walk almost up to the base of this one (as far as you're allowed to go for safety reasons)" %}